“Our Seeds are our biggest Weapons.” – Nammalvar

 4. Pasumai Milir

 After completing her degree in Agriculture, Saranya from Tirupur is the youngest among all, collecting native tree seeds.
-Researching into the different properties of trees and their uses, she is constantly in search for rare species.
+Researching into the different properties of trees and their uses, she is constantly in search of rare species.
 Presently, Pasumai Milir has about 60 varieties of Native tree seeds.

 She also arranges for gifting seeds for Marriages or other events.